chialab/a11ygator-extension/README.md

 ### DevTools

-For a complete report of the page, use the Chrome DevTools section (`Elements > A11ygator`).
+For a complete report of the page, use the DevTools section (`Elements > A11ygator`).
 You can inspect and live debug accessibility issues.

 ![Devtools example](./store/inspect.gif)